 Havighurst’s Developmental Tasks Theory

-Santrock and Havighurst’s developmental stages are similar because both consider development as a continuous process that spans a person’s life.
-Both theories also propose that these developments occur in stages.
+Santrock and Havighurst developmental stages are similar.
+Both consider development as a continuous process that lasts throughout a person’s entire life.
+These theories also propose that developments occur in stages.

-- Infancy and Early Childhood (0-5 years old) Children learn to walk, talk, and interact with others.
+- Infancy and Early Childhood (0-5 years old): Learning to walk, talk, and interact with others

-- Middle Childhood (6-12 years old) Kids learn to read, write, and become more independent.
+- Middle Childhood (6-12 years old): Learning to read, write and be more independent

-- Early Adulthood (18-35 years old) At this stage, they learn to establish a career and a family.
+- Early Adulthood (18-35 years old): Learning to establish a career and a family

-- Middle Age (36-60 years old).
-As adults, they learn to adjust to physiological changes.
+- Middle Age (36-60 years old): Learning to adjust to physiological changes

-- Later Maturity (over 60 years old).
-Individuals learn to adjust to old age and retirement.
+- Later Maturity (over 60 years old): Learning to adjust to old age and retirement.

-Understanding the different theories about stages of human development psychology can offer a more in-depth insight into how the human body and mind changes over the years.
-These theories also provide insight into how parents, guardians, and teachers can communicate with young children in a way that they can truly learn.
+Understanding the different theories that discuss the stages of development can offer a deeper insight on how the human body and mind changes over the years.
+These theories can also offer insight on how parents, guardians, or teachers ought to communicate and teach young children in a way that they can truly learn.